jakobzhao/geog371/labs/lab01/readme.md

 For this lab, you will use chrome, git and atom.
 Also these software products have already been installed in the lab computers.
 But I highly recommend you to install all these three.

+- **Chrome:** is a freeware web browser developed by Google.
+It was first released on September 2, 2008 for Microsoft Windows, and was later ported to Linux, macOS, iOS and Android.
+Google Chrome is also the main component of Chrome OS, where it serves as a platform for running web apps. **Click [here](install-chrome.md) to see a demo on how to install Google Chrome**;

+- **Git:** A version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people ([Click here to download](https://git-scm.com/downloads)).
+It is primarily used for source-code management in software development, but it can be used to keep track of changes in any set of files.
+Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
+Its current maintainer since 2005 is Junio Hamano. **Click [here](install-git.md) to see a demo on  how to install git**.

 - **Atom:** A professional web mapping programming development environment ([Click here to download](https://atom.io/)).
 Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for Git Control, developed by GitHub.
 Atom is a desktop application built using web technologies.
 Most of the extending packages have free software licenses and are community-built and maintained.
 It can also be used as an integrated development environment (IDE).
-Its developers call it a "hackable text editor for the 21st Century".;
+Its developers call it a "hackable text editor for the 21st Century".  **Click [here](img/install-atom.md) to see a demo on how to install Atom**;

-- **Chrome:** is a freeware web browser developed by Google.
-It was first released on September 2, 2008 for Microsoft Windows, and was later ported to Linux, macOS, iOS and Android.
-Google Chrome is also the main component of Chrome OS, where it serves as a platform for running web apps;and

-- **Git:** A version control system (VCS) for tracking changes in computer files and coordinating work on those files among multiple people ([Click here to download](https://git-scm.com/downloads)).
-It is primarily used for source-code management in software development, but it can be used to keep track of changes in any set of files.
-Git was created by **Linus Torvalds** in 2005 for development of the Linux kernel, with other kernel developers contributing to its initial development.
-Its current maintainer since 2005 is Junio Hamano.

 > **Note: What is an integrated development environment (IDE)?**
 > IDE is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools, and a debugger.
 Most modern IDEs have intelligent code completion.
 The boundary between an integrated development environment and other parts of the broader software development environment is not well-defined.
 Sometimes a version control system, or various tools to simplify the construction of a graphical user interface (GUI), are integrated.
 Many modern IDEs also have a class browser, an object browser, and a class hierarchy diagram, for use in object-oriented software development.